aimms/documentation/webui/combination-chart-widget.rst

 .. image:: images/CombiChart-DataInterpolate-Off.png
     :align: center

-As can be seen in this picture, by default, the highcharts with type Line do not connect two consecutive value dots (that is, corresponding to two consecutive data points on the X-axis) if they do not represent data in the series of the same identifier
+As can be seen in this picture, by default, the highcharts with type Line or Spline do not connect two consecutive value dots (that is, corresponding to two consecutive data points on the X-axis) if they do not represent data in the series of the same identifier
 (in this example, all identifiers are in the Grouped section of the Pivot tab, see above).
 This behavior may result in some discontinuity in the line chart for some identifiers, as it is obviously the case here for both Demand and Supply.
-Such a discontinuous graph may look unexpected and not consistent with the initial intention of showing several identifiers in the same combination chart with Line type.
+Such a discontinuous graph may look unexpected and not consistent with the initial intention of showing several identifiers in the same combination chart with Line or Spline type.
 In order to draw a continuous graph for each identifier, the option "Data Interpolate" may be turned on.
-In this case, the dots representing data in the series of one identifier are connected one by one through a continuous line, skipping dots in between which do not belong to that identifier:
+In this case, the dots representing data in the series of one identifier are connected one by one through a continuous line, skipping the dots in between which do not belong to that identifier:

 .. image:: images/CombiChart-DataInterpolate-On.png
     :align: center

 So, the option "Data Interpolate" may be literally "connecting the dots" for the same identifier when that identifier is missing data for some of the points on the X-axis.
+In this vein, another example of a possible use case for this chart option is when the set elements on the X-axis are timeslots in a calendar or have some other intrinsic ordering based on time, but some identifiers to be shown in the chart do not have data for all those time moments.

 Index Settings, Select, and Store Focus
 ---------------------------------------